 • Apply a slow-release fertilizer to promote healthy growth and lots of blooms.

 • Remove spent flowers regularly by pinching or cutting them off to encourage new growth and blooming.
-The more you cut the more flowers they will produce.
+The more you cut and deadhead, the more flowers they will produce.

 Lush garden display featuring pink snapdragons with delicate white accents surrounded by vibrant pink petunias and deep purple foliage, creating a striking contrast and colorful garden arrangement - close up of snapdragons potomac appleblossom.